sash-mt5/bybit-official-api-docs/en/rest_api_sign.md

     * Each account can hold up to 200 active orders yet to be filled entirely simultaneously.
     * Each account can hold up to 5 conditional orders in the same side simultaneously.

+* How To Raised API Limit Threshold
+    * Please send application email to api@bybit.com, We will reply in 3-5 working days.

 ### Authentication

 When calling API, you need to provide your API Key as an identification for every request.
 Meanwhile, a signature of the request you are making is asked.
 You need to sign the request data with the corresponding Secret Key.